yangdanny97/gallifreyc/README.md

 ### TODOs:
 - Default qualifications for stdlib (field and method instances)
 - Check transition runtime behavior matches TS
-- Check scoping of restriction-defined test methods
 - Ownership typechecking
-- Add validation for signatures of merge definitions (currently only the names of the functions are checked)